 - Big Bad: The Skin Taker is implied to have been the main antagonist of "Candle Cove".

-- Creepy Doll: The cast of the show.
+- Creepy Doll: The marionette cast of the show.

 - The Ending Changes Everything: The last post reveals that the show never truly existed.

-- Fictional Document: The story is presented in the form of a discussion thread from a message board.
+- Epistolary Novel: The story is presented in the form of an archived discussion thread from a message board.

 - The Fourth Wall Will Not Protect You:i remember the little girl said why does your mouth move like that and the skin-taker didnt look at the girl but at the camera and said TO GRIND YOUR SKIN